kbordon/csharp-week1-code-review/README.md

 * Using terminal or your preferred shell, clone this repository.
   * Alternatively, you can use a browser to download the .zip file from the Github web interface.
+  * You can also open this project with a text editor, such as Atom or Visual Studio.
-* Using terminal or powershell, navigate to the project's root folder, and then enter the command "dotnet restore".
+* To run the application, using terminal or powershell, navigate to the project's root folder, and then enter the command "dotnet restore".
 * After the packages have been restored, enter the command "dotnet run".
 * If successful, open your web browser, and type the URL "http://http://localhost:5000/", or whatever location your terminal provides you.
 * Navigate the application using the buttons.
 * When finished, exit the browser, and don't forget to close your server with ctrl + c on your terminal.
-* You can also open this project with a text editor, such as Atom or Visual Studio.

 ## Support and contact details